abap-ai/mcp/docs/Overview.md

 - Instance variables that persist state between calls

 ### Demo Configuration

+This is included in the repo.
+Delete if you don't want it.

 | Area | Service             | Class                             | SessionMode   |
 |------|---------------------|-----------------------------------|---------------|